 And he has also been featured on the Practical Farmers of Iowa website: Trip to Sunnybrae Farm - Mob Grazing.

 Neil has a website coming soon in which he wants to share more of his farming techniques (I'll let you know as soon as it goes live).

 Allen Williams is the President of Livestock Management Consultants LLC.
 You can learn more about Allen Williams in this highly recommended Youtube interview featuring Allen along with Peter Byck, the producer of the Soil Carbon Cowboys video on Vimeo.
 In the video interview Allen shares both his top-down industry-wide perspective of how the grass-fed beef industry is evolving as well as many of his own personal experiences from his own cattle ranch.

 You can learn more about Gabe Brown's ranch, which he also manages using holistic management practices, here on his farm's website.

 Do you have a story to share about your pasture-based cattle farming experiences?
 I'd love to hear how you manage your cattle ranch!
-Use this readers' farming stories contact form to share your story or contact me directly by email.
+Use the form on my contact page to get in touch.